Friday, August 7, 2020

 “What can I do for you?”
 I asked resigning myself humbly.

-She gave me a small, cautious smile.
+She gave me a small, cautious smile, letting herself be vulnerable again.
 “You are doing it now.”
 I loved her smile and was comforted to see it again.

 “But I haven’t done anything?”
 I was so confused.